 Which Side is Better?

 Already a side sleeper and aiming for better?
 Choose to sleep on your left, not your right.
-The right side can stress your inner organs.
+Sleeping on the right side can stress your inner organs.
 This is why experts suggest the left side for pregnant women and those with acid reflux or GERD.
 Sleeping on the right might make heartburn worse.

 Sleeping unsymmetrical can cause morning discomfort.
 So, use pillows for a better side sleeping position.
 They should line up your spine from hips to head.
 Keep pillows on both sides to stay put and a small one between the knees to balance the hips.